Find the academic program that's right for you. Learn more about PTC's schools and departments and available credentials.Academics »

 Occupational Therapy Assistant

-Piedmont Technical College’s Occupational Therapy Assistant program provides a great option for students in South Carolina, seeking a rewarding career in the field of Occupational Therapy.
+Piedmont Technical College’s Occupational Therapy Assistant program provides a great option for students in South Carolina who are seeking a rewarding career in the field of Occupational Therapy.

 Credentials Offered:Occupational Therapy Assistant (A.A.S.)